SFSeeger/django-chat/README.md

 # Django Chat App
 ___
+## Description
+___
+Like you see from the name this is a chat app developed with the backend framework django.
+I tried to be as versatile as possible for example used websockets with <strong>django_channels</strong> package which required me do use redis as signaling and channel layer manager.
+In the frontend i used at first plain <strong>javascript</strong> but later switched to <strong>jquery</strong>.
+My project heavily relies on <strong>docker</strong> (redis, mysql) so i made it possible to run it all with one docker-compose command.Because django has a different way of coding as i am used to by reason of django does support ond rely on the templating engine the way a was use to do it was making a frontent in <stong>Vue, React or Angular</strong> and serving this as static (<strong>e.g. Spring Boot, Nest.js, Express.js</strong>) while the backend only serves the data.
+Thats why my app is relying on <strong>Axios</strong> to make 'reactive' request to the server on the fly without using websockets
 ## How to Run
 ___
 With docker compose everything you need to run the app will be provided<br />